Secondary use of health data

 Dora Talvard,

-Secondary use of healthcare data: a revolution for innovation and research in France
+Secondary use of healthcare data: A revolution for innovation and research in France

-The secondary use of healthcare data today represents a major challenge for medical innovation and scientific research.
+The secondary use of health data today represents a major challenge for medical innovation and scientific research.
 With the forthcoming entry into force of the European Health Data Space (EHDS) regulation by March 2029, France is positioning itself as a key player in this digital transformation.

-• Promoting transparency and public confidence
+• Fostering transparency and citizen confidence

-• Create reusable databases of interest
+• Constituting reusable bases of interest

 Obligations of health data holders within the European framework of data reuse